Skip to main content

 What to Include in Your Non-Circumvention Agreement

-A comprehensive Non-Circumvention Agreement must include several critical provisions for enforceability.
+A complete Non-Circumvention Agreement must include several critical provisions for enforceability.
 The identification of protected contacts should clearly define which business relationships, clients, suppliers, or other parties are covered by the agreement.
 This can be done through a specific named list, a category definition (such as all contacts introduced during a defined period), or both.
 Courts generally require sufficient specificity to determine which relationships are protected.

-The circumvention prohibition clause must explicitly state that the receiving party will not directly or indirectly contact, negotiate with, transact business with, or enter into any agreement with the protected contacts without the introducing party's prior written consent.
 Include language covering attempts through subsidiaries, affiliates, agents, or related entities to close the loophole of indirect circumvention through third-party proxies.

 Compensation and commission terms should detail the introducing party's fee structure, including the percentage or flat fee owed on transactions with protected contacts, payment timing, and how fees are calculated on multi-stage or recurring transactions.
 Under the UCC and general commercial law principles, these terms must be sufficiently definite to be enforceable.

 The duration clause should specify how long the protection lasts, typically two to five years from the date of introduction.
 Include a survival provision ensuring that transactions initiated during the agreement term but completed after expiration still trigger commission obligations.
 The remedies section should provide for injunctive relief to prevent ongoing circumvention, monetary damages including lost commissions and consequential damages, and specify whether the prevailing party recovers attorney fees.
 A governing law clause and dispute resolution mechanism complete the essential framework.
-Consider including an audit or accounting provision allowing the introducing party to verify whether the receiving party has transacted with protected contacts.

 Frequently Asked Questions